Salybia Constituency

 - South: Shares internal land boundaries with the Castle Bruce Constituency, separated by ridges near Morne Fraser.

-- West: Meets the Marigot Constituency at its eastern boundry within the Central Forest Reserve.
+- West: Meets the Marigot Constituency at its eastern boundary within the Central Forest Reserve.

 - East: The coastline of the Atlantic forms the eastern boundary, providing fishing access and influencing the marine biodiversity and livelihood practices of the constituency.